dottjt/plastic/chapters/07-gun.md

 ### Dyke Assists Character

-"What can I do you for?", she lends, as she leans into cabinet.
-Chock full of grenades, weapons n' firearms.
-Sly in the knock of her movement, as if ready to snap at your throat at even the slightest comment of her physique.
-Intent on eating me alive, well she'd even begun deciding her first bite.
+"What can I do you for?", she lends with a puerile smirk.
+Forearms on the cabinet of doom; chock full o' grenades, weapons n' firearms.
+Sly in the knock of her chest, as if ready to snap at even the slightest comment of her physique.
+Intent on

+eating me alive, well she'd even begun deciding her first bite.
 The resulting expression ended up being more fear than smile, although I hope she got the picture.

 "I guess I'm looking to buy gun," I reply.
 Unsure if it were okay even to express the intent of buying a firearm, that thing used to kill people.
 She seemed unsettled.